ParmenidesSartre/Regov/README.md

 ### Designing the Solution

-To fulfill these requirements, our approach encompasses the creation of two distinct microservices: `AuthService` and `DataService`.
+To fulfill these requirements, our approach encompasses the creation of two distinct microservices: `AuthService` and `UserService`.
 The former will take charge of user authentication and authorization, whereas the latter will retrieve user-specific information such as biography, family, and neighborhood data.
 Both these microservices will interface with a common MongoDB database to maintain a cohesive data state.

 Following this overarching structure, we will meet each requirement in the following manner:

-1. **Flexible Data Retrieval:** The `DataService` will include an endpoint for User Biography that allows field-level selection.
+1. **Flexible Data Retrieval:** The `UserService` will include an endpoint for User Biography that allows field-level selection.
 This provides users with the flexibility to choose and retrieve only the data they require.

 2. **Family Data Fetching:** The fields selected by the user will serve as query parameters to locate and fetch related family data from the MongoDB database.
-This functionality will be incorporated within the `DataService`.
+This functionality will be incorporated within the `UserService`.

 3. **Access Control:** The `AuthService` will implement robust authentication and authorization methods to ensure that only authorized residents and authorities have access to the system.

 4. **Robust Error Handling:** Both microservices will include comprehensive error handling to prevent data leaks and unauthorized access during system failures, ensuring data integrity and system reliability.

 5. **API Security:** All exposed API endpoints will be secured against unauthorized access or misuse.
 We will leverage security strategies such as access tokens or JWTs to authenticate and validate API requests.
-This level of security will be a shared responsibility of both `AuthService` and `DataService`.
+This level of security will be a shared responsibility of both `AuthService` and `UserService`.

 ### How to run the code